Aeroclub-IITM/Installation-SITL-Gazebo-ROS/README.md

 Run these script by ./ardupilot.sh or ./px4_posix

-Check out these programs as a reference to write a node.
+Check out these codes as a reference to write a node.

 For c++ users : [square.cpp](https://github.com/Aeroclub-IITM/Installation-SITL-Gazebo-ROS)